enkidevs/curriculum/sql/dql/aggregate-queries/distinct-and-limit.md

 ---
 ## Content

-The `DISTINCT` keyword enables users to filter the duplicates that result after doing a `SELECT` query.
+The `DISTINCT` keyword enables users to filter the duplicates that appear after doing a `SELECT` query.

 Consider the following table of `pokemons`: